buds-lab/style-guide/README.md

 ### Please Avoid

 - Using `__trailing` of `__dunderscores__` in definitions.
 These should just be reserved for python
 - Lines longer than 79 characters.
-User backslashes `\` to break the lines
+User backslashes `\` in python to break the lines
 - Unecessary comments `x = x + 1                 # Increment x`
 - Acronyms: `text_message_request` is much better than `sms_request`
 - `UPPERCASE`: It's annoying, difficult to read, and should be reserved for situations like calling an database where it's already labeled like that